marienahapetian/portfolio-gallery/readme.txt

 == Changelog ==

+= 2.2.9 =

+* 1) Added auto-loader
+* 2) Fixed the conflict with Photo Gallery plugin
+* 3) Added demo links to galleries in the back-end of the plugin

 = 2.2.8 =

 * 1) Fixed the issue with overuse of nonces in edit pages.
 * 2) Fix issue with WP themes that included isotope js and brought conflict
 * 3) Fixed the conflict with one column in some themes due to isotope js

 = 2.2.7 =